qmonmous/Blog-Gatsby.js/src/content/learning.1.md

 TODO.
 **Sleep:**
-A recent research conducted by   ?    shows that sleeping less than **Alimentation:**
+A recent research conducted by   ?    shows that sleeping less than

+**Alimentation:**
 **Sports:** Free your mind, improve blood circulation and have a better overall mind
+> I find that when I'm jogging, or out getting exercise, that it's a wonderful way to get the mind disengaged, from the normal train of thought.
+And I find that it's very very possible to to sort of come up with new thoughts, new ideas.
+And it's almost as if your brain goes into a new mode, you're running along, things are passing you by.
+And you start thinking about what's happening.
+For example, things that, that your brain has been working on, your out of conscious thoughts bubble to the surface.
+And often new ideas that are going to be then helpful to you later on.
+The only problem I have is remembering all those great ideas.
+Because when I get back and take a shower, then a lot of them have evaporated.
+And that's why I, I like to take a little notebook along with me, so I can take notes and remember what it is that I was thinking about.

 ---